er1/s228/README.md

 | 1 | 0 | 0 | 1 |
 | 1 | 1 | 1 | 0 |

-The derived equations are constructed from the primitive boolean algebra operations AND OR and NOT.
+The derived equations are constructed from the primitive Boolean algebra operations AND OR and NOT.
 These operations have corresponding logical gates which are available as DIP chips in the lab.

 - The NOT gate is part number 7404
 - The AND gate is part number 7408